-IUCN has a long history of working on governance issues, including on the linkages between human rights and conservation.
-Some of the key initiatives that IUCN has been undertaking are the Access Initiative, the IUCN Conservation Initiatives for Human Rights as well as governance work in specific biomes and areas such as the Forest Law Enforcement and Governance (FLEG) and through the assessment of governance in systems of protected areas.
-IUCN was instrumental in helping the Rio Conventions elaborating their gender strategies ensuring a harmonized approach among them.
-Interventions have also been made at local (through specific projects) and regional and global levels (through programmatic support and policy influencing) to work towards strengthening institutions, promoting participatory mechanisms, creating multi-stakeholder platforms, influencing international policy, among many others.
+Rights (CIHR) as well as governance work in specific biomes and areas such as Forest Law Enforcement and Governance (FLEG) and through the assessment of governance in protected area systems.
+IUCN was instrumental in assisting the three Rio Conventions to develop harmonised gender strategies.
+Interventions have also been made at local level (through specific projects) and at regional and global levels (through programmatic support and policy influencing) to work towards strengthening institutions, promoting participatory mechanisms, creating multi-stakeholder platforms, and influencing international policy, among many others.

-Governance of natural resources as a Programme Area in the 2017-2020 IUCN Programme.
-By explicitly elevating the issue of governance to a programme area in the 2013-2016 Programme, IUCN recognized that good governance of natural resources is not only a means to an end but it is a goal on its own right.
-It gives substance to the "just world" statement referred in IUCN's vision 2020 "A just world that values and conserves nature".
-Without good governance systems in place, the effectiveness of environmental policies and laws cannot be achieved.
-It is therefore important for IUCN to continue, to reinforce, to expand and to consolidate the work started in the 2013-2016 Programme cycle, taking advantage of the impetus and momentum given to the issue through global policy frameworks, in particular the 2030 Agenda for Sustainable Development which has one of its goals (SDG 16) dedicated to governance aspects.
+Governance of natural resources as a Programme Area in the IUCN Programme 2017-2020.
+By explicitly elevating the issue of governance to a Programme Area in the 2013-2016 Programme, IUCN recognised that good governance of natural resources is not only a means to an end but it is a goal in its own right.
+It gives substance to IUCN's Vision of "A just world that values and conserves nature".
+Without good governance systems in place, effective environmental policies and laws cannot be realised.
+It is therefore important for IUCN to continue to reinforce, expand and consolidate the work started during the 2013-2016 Programme cycle, taking advantage of the impetus and momentum given to the issue through global policy frameworks, in particular the 2030 Agenda for Sustainable Development, within which SDG 16 is dedicated to governance aspects.

 IUCN's added value.
-IUCN is obviously not the only organisation working on the theme of good governance of natural resources, but IUCN's involvement adds value.
-IUCN Members have provided substantial guidance, through numerous WCC Resolutions, on the need to promote good governance of the environment and natural resources to achieve conservation that goes hand in hand with justice, equity and gender-sensitive considerations.
-As an institution capable of convening and facilitating multistakeholder platforms to forge and promote consensus, and to leverage a wealth of knowledge products, tools and methodologies that have been developed and still being refined, IUCN is uniquely placed to make strong contribution to advancing this theme by capitalising on all these assets and by promoting collective action through its large constituencies and networks.
+IUCN is clearly not the only organisation working on the theme of good governance of natural resources, but IUCN's involvement adds value.
+IUCN Members have provided substantial guidance, through numerous WCC Resolutions, on the need to promote good governance of the environment and natural resources to achieve conservation that goes hand-in-hand with justice, equity and gender-sensitive considerations.
+As an institution capable of convening and facilitating multi-stakeholder platforms to forge and promote consensus, and to leverage a wealth of knowledge products, tools and methodologies that have been developed and are still being refined, IUCN is uniquely placed to make strong contributions to advancing this theme by capitalising on all these assets and by promoting collective action through its broad constituencies and networks.